 For example, if you have a list of email subject lines that work, share it with all of your team members.
 The more individuals are kept in the loop, the better their chance of success.

 Make working from home a little more fun by creating a collaborative music playlist on your preferred streaming service.
 Just name the playlist, add your favorite songs for being productive, and then share it with your team to add their music.

 This gives the team music to work to and get closer as a unit.
 If your group loves the idea, begin making themed playlists, too.

 12) Lead by example

 Even if you’re not in the office, people are watching your every move.
-People like looking at calendars, seeing if you are on chat, and what your social media presence is throughout the day.
+People like looking at calendars, seeing if you are on chat, and your social media presence throughout the day.
 That’s just the world we live in now.

 You must lead by example if you are a manager, especially a new manager.
 Don’t spread negativity, engage appropriately, and keep a pleasant attitude.
 All of these things will go a long way in gaining the trust of your direct reports.

 This goes hand-in-hand with empathy, but you need both to succeed as a new manager.
 As the world continues to change, companies have to adapt, which trickles down to management to, well…manage.